 If you can secure yourself a table on the alfresco terrace, you’ll be rewarded with an excellent view of the canals and Little Venice (and pretty good Italian coffee as it goes).

 Address: Cafe Laville, 453 Edgware Road, London W2 1AT

 YOU MIGHT LIKE: Things to do near Paddington station

 A little bit of Holland in Italy in …erm…London.
 Originating in the 1950s but renamed in the 1970s as part of a cultural programme with Holland and the city of Amsterdam, these small but perfectly formed canalside gardens are a quiet place to relax (toilets are also available here).
 As you’d expect from the name, you’ll often see tulips here as part of the floral displays.

 A really nice way to enjoy the area is to have a picnic in Rembrandt Gardens overlooking the canals – one of the best things to do in Little Venice in London on a sunny day.

 Address: Rembrandt Gardens, Little Venice, 6 Warwick Avenue, London W2 1XB

 5. Little Venice London Canal Cruises

-These guys also offer a dining cruise aboard their Prince Regent barge, which costs £50pp – Saturday and Sunday lunch, and a 5 course dinner cruise on Tuesdays to Saturdays. londonshellco.com
+The London Shell Company offer a dining cruise aboard their Prince Regent barge, which costs £75pp as at April 2023 for a five course set menu– Friday, Saturday and Sunday lunch times (12.30pm departure), and a 5 course dinner cruise Wednesday to Saturday (7pm departure). londonshellco.com

 6. Get on the water yourself in Little Venice